rashid-m/corbettmaths/GettingStarted.md

 ------------------------------------------------------------
 ```

-10. Edit the ./incognito-chain/keylist.json; Replace the PaymentAddress and CommitteePublicKey that we generated at step9
+10. Edit the *./incognito-chain/keylist.json*, replace the PaymentAddress and CommitteePublicKey that we generated at step9
  - use 2 shard-0 keyset for beacon-0 & beacon-1
  - use 2 shard-1 keyset for beacon-2 & beacon-3
  - use 4 shard-0 keyset for shard-00 01 02 03
  - use 4 shard-1 keyset for shard-10 11 12 13
  - ignore the keylist in shard-2 3 4 5 6 7

-11. Edit the ./incognito-chain/start_node.sh; Replace the PrivateKey that we generated at step9
+11. Edit the *./incognito-chain/start_node.sh*, replace the PrivateKey that we generated at step9

 12. Build Incognito binary file: